snorkel-team/snorkel/README.md

 This setup is intended for users who would like to use Snorkel in their own applications by importing the package.
 In such cases, users should define a custom `environment.yml` to manage their project's dependencies.
-We recommend starting with the [`environment.yml`](environment.yml) in this repository, but making the following modifications:
+We recommend starting with the [`environment.yml`](environment.yml) in this repository.
+The below modifications can help customize it for your needs:

 <details>